UKP-SQuARE/square-core/docs/index.rst

 ==================================================

 .. note::
-   To get started directly, please visit the :ref:`get started<Get Started>` page.
+   To try out SQuARE directly, please visit the `SQuARE Website <http://square.ukp-lab.de>`_.

 SQuARE is a scalable and flexible **open-source** QA platform that enables researchers and developers to: